 In the Format section of the page you will see links to two forms that you will need.
 Click the "Application for Extension of Period of Stay" link and then scroll down this list to find the category that you fits your situation but for most of us it will be item 13, "Spouse or child of Japanese national, Permanent resident, etc." In the two last columns on the right you will see links to the PDF and Excel forms.
 Again, I recommend clicking the PDF version and the the Application for Extension of Period of Stay form will show up.
 Print it out (maybe a couple of copies in case you mess up).
 Complete it by hand.
 This one is a few pages long.

 You can go back to see the List of Supporting Documents here but, once again, be advised that it is not complete.
-My wife just got off the phone with the Aomori branch and I verified the items needed and they are listed below.
+I got a checklist from the Aomori branch and I verified the items needed and they are listed below.

 - Application form (Application for Extenstion of Period of Stay)